 Lodging Hospitality Degrees

-If you aspire to manage a hotel or resort, or oversee a hospitality chain at the corporate level, earn your bachelor’s degree in hotel & resort management.
+If you aspire to manage a hotel or resort, or oversee a hospitality chain at the corporate level, you can customize your degree program through a number of specializations with JWU’s bachelor’s in hospitality management.

 This program allows you to specialize your studies in major elective classes that will directly impact your chosen career path, such as professional sports management; event planning within the corporate, nonprofit, and hospitality industry; sports and entertainment marketing; tournament management; concert and event production; and more.